 Coping with Covid-19 in the arts and heritage sector

 Today, museums and galleries in England wait to hear if they can reopen from 4 July.
 The arts and heritage sector across the UK has been hit hard by Covid-19.
 Galleries, theatres, heritage sites, visitor attractions and museums have had to close their doors, losing vital income.
-Emergency funds have been set up and distributed – the Arts Council England has made £160 m available – but how is it for small and medium organisations across the country?
+Emergency funds have been set up and distributed – the Arts Council England has made £160 m available – but how is it for small and medium arts and heritage organisations coping with Covid?

 Craigmyle has been speaking to clients and contacts to look at how they are coping and the questions they are thinking about as they develop ‘recovery’ plans.
 Here are some of the common and most pressing issues:

 - With doors closed, the most pressing issue for organisations is the immediate and ongoing loss of income.
 No income from ticket sales, nor from the vital secondary spend – cafes and gift shops that boost spend per visitor.
 Uncertainty around when the guidelines will be relaxed has made planning very difficult.

 - The furlough scheme has thrown a life line to organisations in the short term.
 Some staff maybe wondering how the transition back to work will go.
 For many organisations with fragile cash flow the furlough scheme assistance is merely delaying a crisis on staff costs.
 When the scheme ends, there will be some tough decisions for many.

 - Arts organisations in particular are dependent on armies of hard-working freelance artists and creatives, with many on short term contracts for the duration of a particular project or show.
 There are many indications that those people have fallen through the cracks of the government support schemes, even the support for the self-employed.
 How will that workforce come through this period?
 How can those people and their families navigate the uncertainties and financial restraints of ‘recovery’?